FRRouting/frr/doc/user/ospfd.rst

    Disable adjacency pacing on this interface and clear the active pacing mode.

+.. clicmd:: ip ospf lsa-pacing

+   Enable per-neighbor LSA gap pacing on this interface (:rfc:`4222` recommendation 4).
+When enabled, outbound LS Updates to each neighbor are metered through a per-neighbor queue rather than sent back-to-back.
+The inter-packet gap is adjusted adaptively based on the number of unacknowledged LSAs for that neighbor.

+.. clicmd:: no ip ospf lsa-pacing

+   Disable LSA gap pacing on this interface and restore immediate LS Update delivery.

+.. clicmd:: ip ospf lsa-pacing initial-gap (1-60000)

+   Set the initial inter-LSU gap in milliseconds applied when a new adjacency becomes Full.
+The value must fall within the configured ``min-gap`` and ``max-gap`` range.
+Default: 20 ms.

+.. clicmd:: ip ospf lsa-pacing min-gap (1-60000) max-gap (1-60000)

+   Set the floor and ceiling for adaptive gap adjustment.
+The ``min-gap`` is the fastest the paced sender will go; ``max-gap`` is the slowest.
+   ``min-gap`` must not exceed ``max-gap``.
+Defaults: min 20 ms, max 1000 ms.

+.. clicmd:: ip ospf lsa-pacing factor (1-64)

+   Set the multiplicative adjustment factor F used by the MIMD algorithm.
+   When the unacknowledged LSA count rises above the high-watermark, the gap is multiplied by F (sends slow down).
+When it falls below the low-watermark, the gap is divided by F (sends speed up).
+Default: 2.

+.. clicmd:: ip ospf lsa-pacing adjust-interval (1-60000)

+   Set the minimum time in milliseconds between consecutive gap adjustments.
+   Prevents oscillation during transient bursts.
+Default: 1000 ms.

+.. clicmd:: ip ospf lsa-pacing max-lsas-per-update (1-200)

+   Set the maximum number of LSAs packed into a single paced LS Update packet.
+Default: 1.

+.. clicmd:: ip ospf lsa-pacing low-watermark (0-1000000) high-watermark (1-1000000)

+   Set the unacknowledged LSA count thresholds used by the adaptive algorithm.
+   When the per-neighbor unacked count falls below ``low-watermark``, the gap is divided by the factor (rate increases).
+When it rises above ``high-watermark``, the gap is multiplied by the factor (rate decreases).
+   ``low-watermark`` must be strictly less than ``high-watermark``.
+   Defaults: low 2, high 100.

 .. clicmd:: ip ospf dscp (all|low-control) (0-63)

    Set the DSCP value applied to OSPF control packets.
 The ``all`` option